 We will reply when we have fulfilled your request, and let you know when you may to pick up your books.
 Incomplete information will delay the process.

 Once a request is filled, the email exchange is archived.
-If you wish books for another family member's account, please start a fresh email request.
+If you wish to place a second order, please start a fresh email request.

 To request children‘s or teen books, call: 301-580-0085